 Accessories Designers of the Year 2013 - Zimbabwe Fashion Week

 Accessories Designers of the Year 2014 - Zimbabwe Fashion Week

 Finalists for Accessories Designers of the Year 2014 - Africa Fashion Awards

 GAIL VAN JAARSVELDT

 Gail van Jaarsveldt is the founder of the company and co-owner with her daughter Christie Halsted.
 Whilst never formally trained, Gail has an innate sense of design and an uncanny eye for what works – she describes herself as an ‘ideas person’.
 She is Zimbabwean born and has worked in Victoria Falls most of her life, where she has played a major role in the town’s development.
 A passionate supporter of local design and culture Gail has amassed a museum’s worth of local art and craft.

 She combines her extensive knowledge of the leather and retail industry with Ndau's product to create amazing pieces.
-Gail says she is happiest in her new role as grandmother to Blayke, Maya and Emil!
+Gail says she is happiest in her new role as grandmother to Blayke, Maya, Emil and Quinn!
 Her latest collection, African Renaissance, created from rare African Trade beads, gold dusted vermeil and African brass beads is a sell-out success.

 Joe Mutoko is The Ndau Collection’s head silversmith and stone-cutter and has been with The Ndau Collection since it began.
 As a descendent of the Ndau tribe, renowned for their high artistic skills and rich culture, he suggested the name ‘Ndau’ as he felt this to be the perfect name for the company’s unique creations.